 Information on the bus is sent as a group of bytes (refer to Figure 1).
 For the RTU Mode, one byte consists of a start bit, 8 data bits (least significant bit sent first), a parity bit, and a stop bit.
 If No Parity is selected, the parity bit is replaced with an additional stop bit.
-For the AS-CII Mode, one byte (also called a character) consists of a start bit, 7 data bits (least significant bit sent first), a parity bit, and a stop bit.
-If No Parity is selected, the parity bit, and a stop bit.
-If No Parity is selected, the parity bit, and a stop bit.
+For the ASCII Mode, one byte (also called a character) consists of a start bit, 7 data bits (least significant bit sent first), a parity bit, and a stop bit.
 If No Parity is selected, the parity bit is replaced with an additional stop bit.